ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 Oxcropsclient passes the protocol adapter requests to the MapiHttpAdapter/RpcAdapter, and the MapiHttpAdapter/RpcAdapter sends the protocol adapter request to the SUT.
-The MapiHttpAdapter/RpcAdapter receives the response from the SUT and passes the response to OxcropsClient, and the OxcropsClient sends the response back to the protocol adapter.
+The MapiHttpAdapter/RpcAdapter receives the response from the SUT and passes the response to the OxcropsClient, and the OxcropsClient sends the response back to the protocol adapter.